NBA Trade Rumors: Why Jahlil Okafor Is A Great Fit For Houston Rockets [Opinion]

 — Houston Rockets (@HoustonRockets) November 6, 2017

 The Warriors are good.
-We know this already but they do have their flaws and Okafor will help the Rockets exploit that.
+We know this already, but they do have their flaws and Okafor will help the Rockets exploit that.

-Anderson is a great perimeter threat but he’s not the physical player the playoffs call for.
+Anderson is a great perimeter threat, but he’s not the physical player the playoffs call for.
 Okafor has 275 pounds that he can throw right into the upper-body of Draymond Green.
-Green is a great defender but for some reason, teams tend to shy away from putting a big body forward on him.
+Green is a great defender, but for some reason, teams tend to shy away from putting a big body forward on him.
 Anderson is a perimeter player who loves to hoist three-pointers if given the chance.
 A player like that makes Green’s job that much easier on the defensive end.

 If the Rockets want to beat the Warriors, they must make them work on both ends of the floor.
 Have any Rockets fans seen Okafor with the ball in his hands?
 Anderson doesn’t have those type of skills to get to the basket.
 A player with Okafor’s talents will only make Harden.
 Paul, Ariza, Tucker, and Gordon better on the wings.